shivergard/dreamapply/readme.md

 # Task

     1. Design any data format to configure the academic years and terms as described below.
         1.1.
-This can be an ini file, xml file, yaml or anything you prefer 1.2.
-The data format must he human-editable 1.3.
+This can be an ini file, xml file, yaml or anything you prefer [X] 1.2.
+The data format must he human-editable [X] 1.3.
 The data format must allow years and terms in the future to be configured  differently without affecting any previous years.
 In the data, it is shown that one year the academic year started 5 days later than usual and in 2016 the school switched to the trimester system.
+[X]
         1.4.
-Design the data format to be as elegant as possible
+Design the data format to be as elegant as possible [X]
-    2. Design a sensible class structure to represent the academic years & terms and a suitable API to answer the questions in point (4)
+    2. Design a sensible class structure to represent the academic years & terms and a suitable API to answer the questions in point (4) [---]
     3. Create a factory to load the data (1) and construct the objects representing the years and terms (2).
     4. Implement methods to answer the following questions:
         4.1.
 Given a date (D), return the academic year object (AY) that this date lies on.